WDI-SEA/fetch-reddit-slideshow/readme.md

 # Reddit photo slideshow

-We are going to use what we've learned so far to create a basic slideshow using images taken from reddit via AJAX.
+We are going to use what we've learned so far to create a basic slideshow using images taken from reddit via fetch.

 #### Content Warning